 Full localization of a website allows for increased Search Engine Optimization (SEO).
 Through multilingual SEO efforts, your website is more likely to rank highly in regional searches for whatever product or service you are providing.

-In this way, your startup’s website and accompanying app can help you reach a high number of prospective customers.
+So, your startup’s website and accompanying app can help you reach a high number of prospective customers.

 Localization can also help easily and quickly introduce necessary changes and modifications.
 Quick error correction enables an avoidance of unnecessary expenses.
 Try out different solutions at low cost and operate in multiple areas simultaneously.